 All international travelers MUST test negative for Covid-19 72 hours before departure.

 All participants in gorilla trekking MUST test negative 48 hours before the tracking date.

-No one is allowed to trek the gorillas with high temperatures and other signs of sickness such as flue and cough in order to minimize the risk of the mountain Gorillas contracting the highly infectious virus.
+No one should trek the gorillas with high temperatures and other signs of sickness such as flue and cough.
+This is to minimize the risk of the mountain Gorillas contracting the highly infectious virus.

-The above, and many others control measures must be observed alongside the regular do’s and don’ts of Gorilla trekking as communicated on the day of the trek during your briefing.
+The above, and many others control measures are crucial alongside the regular do’s and don’ts of Gorilla trekking.
+You will receive these on the day of the trek during your briefing.

-If all goes to plan, gorilla trekking activity will run so smoothly and commercial flights in Uganda are set to resume with effect 1/10/ 2020.
+If all goes to plan, gorilla trekking activity will run so smoothly and commercial flights in Uganda are to resume with effect from 1/10/ 2020.

-UPDATE: Commercial flights in Uganda resumed on 1st October 2020 as planned and you can plan your visit to Uganda now everything is set.
+Commercial flights in Uganda resumed on 1st October 2020.
+You can now plan your visit to Uganda.

 You can Contact us today to help you plan your Gorilla trekking safari to Uganda and book your Gorilla permits accordingly.

-Rwanda also opened its gates on 1st/ August/2020 so flights lands every day at Kigali international airport and the tourism sector is open, so you can plan to visit either to Uganda or Rwanda with our trusted tour and travel company Mu, and Dad Uganda tours.
+Rwanda also opened its gates on 1st/ August/2020 so flights land every day at Kigali international airport.
+Also, the tourism sector is open, so you can plan to visit either to Uganda or Rwanda with Mum and Dad Uganda tours.